-And then our timing of the audit is we're currently in our interim stage which started in June.
-We're still waiting on a few items to be given to us so we can complete that work.
-Our intentions in the past few years have been to come out in October for that month through mid-November, issue our reports by mid-November, by that -- by that audit committee council meeting in November with plans for that to be given to the board in their December meeting.
+Part of this package as well, we're happy to report and include our 2020 peer review.
+We intentions in the past few years have been to come out in October for that month through mid-November, issue our reports by mid-November, by that -- by that audit committee council meeting in November with plans for that to be given to the board in their December meeting.